SalesConnection/Caction-Support/docs/How_to_Get_Remote_Signature_From_Customer.md

 Version 1.0<br>
 Created: 18 June 2024<br>
 Updated: 18 June 2024<br>
-## How to Request for Remote Signature From Customer?
+## How to Request a Remote Signature from a Customer?

 <br>